haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 There.
 I said it.
 Glad that's finally out.

-I used to be a regular mouse user like everyone else, but between repetative stress injury, frequently working on my laptop while watching TV on the couch, and absolutely *hating* trackpads; a trackball was the way to go.
+I used to be a regular mouse user like everyone else, but between repetitive stress injury, frequently working on my laptop while watching TV on the couch, and absolutely *hating* trackpads; a trackball was the way to go.
 But, if I'm honest, I've gained a bit of an obsession with them.
 Currently I rock out with the Logitech [M570](https://www.logitech.com/en-us/product/wireless-trackball-m570 ) and [MX Ergo](https://www.logitech.com/en-us/product/mx-ergo-wireless-trackball-mouse).

 So, a few months ago, when my wife and I were watching *Ocean's 8*, my jaw dropped a bit when I saw this: